 It's always OK to get a second opinion before your biopsy or even after, when you have the results.

 Most health plans will allow you to get a second opinion, as long as the second health care provider is a member of your health plan.

 Learn more about getting a second opinion.

-Stage is not always listed in pathology reports because it's derived from the results of the biopsy of the tumor tissue, any biopsies of the lymph nodes and other tests.
+Breast cancer stage is not always listed in pathology reports because it's derived from the results of the biopsy of the tumor tissue, any biopsies of the lymph nodes and other tests.
 These biopsies and some pathology tests may not be done at the same time.